release-it/release-it/README.md

 Alternatively, a plugin can be used to get the version from anywhere else (e.g. a `VERSION` file).
 Also see [plugins](./docs/plugins.md).

-## Prerequisite checks

-Read more about [prerequisites checks](./docs/prerequisites.md) release-it does to help prevent incorrect or polluted releases.

 ## Git